Brown scores 31 points in Celtics’ 112-93 victory over Heat - WHIZ News

 TIP-INS

 Heat: Craig spent his high school years living about 40 minutes away from TD Garden in Chelmsford and rooting for the Celtics.
-“It worked out kind of funny,” he said.
+“It worked out kind of funny,” he said before the game.
 “I’m back home and I’m going to coach this game.
 It’s pretty exciting.”
 Craig also ran the team in March of 2018 when Spoelstra was away for the birth of his first son.
 The Heat also lost that game.

 Celtics: Guard Marcus Smart missed the game due to illness.
 Coach Brad Stevens said he would have been “doubtful” with a sore oblique, but “the illness knocked him out” of playing.